Abdominal pain during pregnancy presents unique clinical challenges, and the differential diagnoses are extensive.

 Modern antenatal care aims to optimize both maternal and fetal outcomes.
 The various methods of prenatal fetal surveillance are directed towards early detection and, sometimes, prevention of chronic fetal hypoxia.
 The fetal response to acute or chronic hypoxia varies and is modified by the preceding fetal condition.
 Prenatal fetal surveillance tools are useful in pregnancies that are at high risk of developing chronic fetal hypoxia, but less so for acute events (e.g., placental abruption).
 There is evidence that fetal surveillance in unselected low-risk population is not cost-effective and leads to unnecessary interventions.
 Therefore routine prenatal fetal surveillance techniques or tests are not universally adopted in this group.

-Intra-amniotic infection and inflammation is a frequent and important cause of spontaneous preterm labor and delivery.
+Intra-amniotic infection/inflammation (IAI) is a frequent and important cause of spontaneous preterm labor and delivery.
 Indeed, it is the only pathologic process for which both a causal link with spontaneous preterm birth has been established and a molecular pathophysiology defined.
 Fetal infection/inflammation has been implicated in the genesis of fetal and neonatal injury leading to cerebral palsy (CP) and chronic lung disease.
-Pathologic intra-amniotic inflammation can occur in the absence of detectable microorganisms using cultivation and molecular microbiologic techniques.
-This condition is known as sterile intra-amniotic inflammation and has been observed in patients with preterm labor and intact membranes, preterm PROM, and a short cervix.
+Pathologic intra-amniotic inflammation can occur in the absence of detectable microorganisms, upon analysis by cultivation and/or molecular microbiologic techniques.
+This condition is known as sterile intra-amniotic inflammation and has been observed in patients with preterm labor and intact membranes, preterm prelabor rupture of the membranes (PPROM), and a short cervix.
 A mild sterile inflammatory process also participates in spontaneous labor at term, but this is considered to be an example of physiologic inflammation similar to that implicated in other important events in reproductive physiology, such as ovulation and implantation.
-Sterile pathologic inflammation has been implicated in gout, in which the danger signals are urate crystals and atherosclerosis.
-Thus, pathologic sterile inflammation is an important mechanism of disease.

 Complications arise more frequently during the first trimester than at any other stage of pregnancy.
 Most present with bleeding, pain, or both.
 Vaginal bleeding occurs in about 20% of clinically diagnosed pregnancies.
 It causes considerable anxiety for the woman and her partner.
 In the vast majority of cases, no intervention alters the outcome.
 The main aim of clinical management is a prompt and accurate diagnosis, with reassurance if the pregnancy is appropriately developed and viable, or appropriate intervention if not.
 This chapter focuses on the principles of diagnosis and management and three principal diagnoses: miscarriage, ectopic pregnancy, and gestational trophoblastic disease.
 The other differential diagnoses are shown in Table 5.1.